lokenx/plexrequests-meteor/README.md

 A project website has been setup using [GitHub pages](http://8bits.ca/plexrequests-meteor)!

-Demo of this version is hosted on Meteor at [http://plexrequests.meteor.com](http://plexrequests.meteor.com).
-I'll look into adding a demo admin account for viewing that too.

 ##Features
+* **NEW** Accounts are here!
+User's simply need enter their Plex.tv usernames to gain access
 * Users can search the [OMDB](http://www.omdbapi.com/) for movies to request
-* **NEW** Requested movies are easily available for users to see, and downloaded content gets cleaned up from the list
+* Requested movies are easily available for users to see, and downloaded content gets cleaned up from the list
 * Adminitrators can view and edit requested movies using the admin interface, as well as configure settings
 * Couch Potato and PushBullet can be integrated via the admin interface
  * With CP enabled, movies are added to CP Wanted List if not present already, and an option to update movies download status is provided to users